ipekselcen/ipekselcen.github.io/projects/rnaseq-tutorial/GETTING_STARTED.md

 Welcome to the RNA-seq Analysis Tutorial!
 This guide will help you get started quickly.

-## Prerequisites Checklist

-Before starting, ensure you have:

-- [ ] Linux/Unix system or WSL2 on Windows
-- [ ] At least 32 GB RAM (recommended 64 GB for human genome)
-- [ ] At least 100 GB free disk space
-- [ ] Internet connection for downloading data

 ## Installation Steps

-### Option 1: Using Conda (Recommended)

 ```bash
 # 1. Clone the repository
 git clone https://github.com/ipekselcen/rnaseq-tutorial.git